 The Guide is not intended to be comprehensive or legalistic.
 It is intended to complement other human rights sources, in particular guidance and resource material available on the Attorney-General's Department's website and the Australian Human Rights Commission's website.
 It is intended to provide a short and accessible overview of the key rights that the committee considers when examining legislation, includes examples to illustrate how each right can be applied in practice and points to other information and sources that may assist those seeking a more comprehensive analysis of the rights discussed.

-Guidance Note 1 - Drafting statements of compatibility
+Guidance Note 1 - Expectations for statements of compatibility (PDF 182KB)

-Guidance Note 2 - Offence provisions, civil penalties and human rights
+Guidance Note 2 - Offence provisions, civil penalties and human rights (PDF 468KB)